kairosart/Holo/COMMAND AND CONTROL/Task 24 - Command your Foes and Control your Friends.md

+> [!failure]
+> The consensus from the forum postings is that covenant is abandonware and not worth the effort to try and figure out.
+BC-Security powershell-empire being much more current.

 From scanning the internal network, we know that the rest of the network is **Windows** hosts.
 When in an engagement, red teams will often utilize a C2 server as a base of operations to help operationalize payloads and maintain access using modules.
 We will be setting up our C2 server and getting familiar with its operations before moving on to attacking the rest of the network.

 We can use a command and control server to organize users and deploy modules or tasks on a compromised device.
 Rather than using reverse shells and payloads, you can use a stager and listeners with a C2 server to help a red team through an engagement.
 Throughout this walkthrough, we will use the [Covenant](https://github.com/cobbr/Covenant), developed by Cobbr and the SpectreOps Team.
 If you prefer to use another C2 framework like Empire or Cobalt Strike, you can use them; however, the modules and stagers may be different than shown.